jradcliffe5/sfxc_workshop_2025/wide-field.md

 3. CASA calibration tables.

-## Project setup
+## C. Project setup

-## Correlator preparation
+## D. Correlator preparation
-### A1.
+### D1.
 Calculate wide-field correlation parameters

 As was shown in the Figure above, a key step in wide-field correlation is:

-1. Deciding what is the acceptable smearing-constrained field-of-view is for internal wide-field correlation step -- which determines how far you can go from the original delay tracking centre (often the primary beam maximum)
+1. Deciding what constitutes the acceptable smearing-constrained field-of-view for the internal wide-field correlation step — which determines how far you can extend from the original delay tracking centre (often the primary beam maximum).
+This is controlled by the `fft_size_correlation` and `sub_integr_time` parameters in the SFXC control file for bandwidth and time smearing, respectively.
-2. Deciding what is the acceptable smearing-constrained field-of-view is for the phase-rotated
+2. Deciding what is the acceptable smearing-constrained field of view for the phase-rotated data sets involves determining how far you can go from the phase-rotated data set before smearing starts to affect the images.
+This is governed by the `number_channels` and `integr_time` parameters in the SFXC control file for bandwidth and time smearing, respectively.

 $\simeq \frac{N_{\mathrm{sta}}\left(N_{\mathrm{sta}}+1\right) N_{\mathrm{SB}} N_\nu N_{\mathrm{pol}} \cdot f}{74565.4 \cdot t_{\mathrm{int}}} \text { GB per hour observing. }$